 - If guests are bringing gifts, launder or clean anything that can be washed.
-Scarves, gloves, jackets can be washed or dry cleaned as quickly as possible.
+Scarves, gloves, and jackets can be washed or dry cleaned as quickly as possible.
 Plastic or wood items should be wiped with a damp cloth.

-- Packing boxes or wrapping paper should be bagged, sealed and disposed of as soon as possible.
+- Packing boxes or wrapping paper should be bagged, sealed, and disposed of as soon as possible.

 - For sensitive overnight guests, you can offer to do all their laundry without explaining the full reason.
 You will be offering a favor to them, and the temperatures of a warm-water wash and dryer will kill any bedbugs.

-For Overnight Guests Who Are Experiencing Bedbugs
+Hosting Overnight Guests Who Are Experiencing Bedbugs

-For guests who are asking for a place to stay while they are dealing with their own bedbug problems, you can be little more open about your bedbug prevention methods:
+For guests who are asking for a place to stay while they are dealing with their own bedbug problems, you can be a little more open about your bedbug prevention methods:

 - Ask your visitor to change into clean clothes.